CalSol/Sp25-CalSol-Electrical-Training/Section3.md

  #### Naive Approach

- Let’s imagine that you want to use the voltage divider we learned about in Section 2 to meet the 3V requirement for the LED.
+ Let’s imagine that you want to use the voltage divider we learned about in Section 2 to meet the 3V requirement for a signal LED.
 Start by constructing a voltage divider:

  ![Voltage Divider](./images/voltage_divder.png)